davidbailey/py/README.md

 stocks.py: Playing around with lots of modules to look at stock market data, compute regressions, and create simulations.

 trafficSim.py: A traffic simulation.
 Still in development.

-transportationBook.py:
+Moving to using Scala: https://github.com/davidbailey/TransportSim

+transportationBook.py: Playing with examples from Dr. Christopher M. Monsere's textbook (http://web.cecs.pdx.edu/~monserec/t.data/).

+usc.py: Uses pandas, matplotlib, numpy, and cartopy to look at USC's success in the olympics.

 modules: A list of modules used in these files.